Zinoirene/Zino-s-Portfolio/README.md

 #  Elohorzino's Portfolio

-#   Project 1: Papi's Pizzeria Sales Dashboard
+#   [Project 1: Papi's Pizzeria Sales Dashboard]{https://github.com/Zinoirene/Papi-s-Pizzeria.git}
     This project I did as my first Power BI Project, where I created a sales dashboard for 2015 for a small pizza company (Papi’s Pizzeria).

     1.Data was gotten from Kaggle datasets.